 At Ivy Bank Primary School, we follow Cheshire East's procedures for dealing with children that are absent or who go missing from lessons and/or school.
 All staff are aware that children going missing, particularly repeatedly or prolonged, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation, including involvement in county lines.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, so called 'honour'-based abuse or risk of forced marriage.
+Early intervention is essential to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
 We will refer to: Working together to improve school attendance - GOV.UK (www.gov.uk)